 - 1. Social Service agencies may also impose additional criteria for fieldwork acceptance. - 2.
-Instruction in skills competencies and Code of Ethics is provided in SOWK 515.
+Instruction in skills competencies and Code of Ethics is provided in SOWK 615.

-Course codes SOWK 611-625 and SOWK 671, 672 are for compulsory courses undertaken during study for the degree.
-Courses SOWK 626-634 are for special topics taken by full-time students after SOWK 611, 612, and 613 have been completed.
+Course codes SOWK 611-625, 627 and SOWK 671, 672 are for compulsory courses undertaken during study for the degree.
+Courses SOWK 626, 628-634 are for the special topic taken by full-time students after SOWK 611, 612, and 613 have been completed.
 Students must consult with the Head of School before enrolling for these special topic courses.